GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Evaluation

-\item Through the proposed simple question-type-aware instruction tuning, the model achieves a significant performance improvement, approximately \textbf{13.5\%} (\ie, avg.
-AR-score) compared to LLaVA-Med-v1.
-More importantly, it surpasses GPT-4o-mini on most metrics, demonstrating the reliability of the training set.
-However, there still remains a significant gap towards practical usage, highlighting the challenges of the proposed \shortname{}.
+\item \textbf{Through simple question-type-aware instruction tuning, the proposed baseline model achieves a significant performance improvement}, with an approximate \textbf{13.5\%} increase in average AR-score compared to LLaVA-Med-v1.
+Notably, it surpasses GPT-4o-mini on most metrics, demonstrating the reliability of the training set.
+However, a substantial gap remains for practical application, highlighting the challenges associated with \shortname{}.

 \end{itemize}